Select Page

 Photos: L Commander & Alice Quarmby

-These communities may have been adversely affected by too frequent fires, invasive species or overgrazing, or have been completely cleared, such as former agricultural fields or mine sites.
+Seeds of native plants are needed to restore ecological communities that have been degraded and are unable to recover on their own.
+These communities may have been adversely affected by too frequent or too few fires, invasive species or overgrazing, or have been completely cleared, such as former agricultural fields or mine sites.

 Florabank Guidelines Project Manager, Dr Lucy Commander

+The 2nd edition of the Florabank Guidelines was published in 2021 to further improve best practice in the seed and restoration industries.
+ANPC Project Manager, Dr Lucy Commander, led a team of national and international experts to update the guidelines.
 This process involved forming a reference group, deciding on the list of modules, inviting authors, drafting each module, sending the modules out for peer review, incorporating the reviewers comments, and sending the content to a graphic designer for final layout.
-A launch and workshops are anticipated in the near future to communicate the content
+The 2nd edition was launched at the 13th Australasian Plant Conservation Conference in Albury in 2022.

 Collecting Nitre Goosefoot (Chenopodium nitrariaceum) seed.
 (Photo: Sue Logie)

-Watch Lucy Commander’s presentation below on the update of the Florabank Guidelines
+Watch Lucy’s presentation below on the update of the Florabank Guidelines

-(which was to be presented at the postponed Australasian Seed Science Conference in Canberra in April 2020).
+(which was to be presented at the postponed Australasian Seed Science Conference in April 2020).

 Complementary publications

-The Florabank Guidelines focuses on seed use in restoration, which complements the Translocation Guidelines, which focuses on threatened species, and the Germplasm Guidelines, which focuses on ex situ conservation.
+The Florabank Guidelines focuses on seed use in restoration, which complements the Translocation Guidelines, which focuses on threatened plants, and the Germplasm Guidelines, which focuses on ex situ conservation.

 Thanks to…

-The ANPC wishes to thank the consortium of partners involved in the project, all those who have volunteered their time to provide input into the FloraBank Guidelines.
+The ANPC wishes to thank the consortium of partners involved in the project and all those who volunteered their time to provide input into the Florabank Guidelines 2nd edition.

-The FloraBank Guidelines update is an outcome of the Healthy Seeds Project
+The Florabank Guidelines update was an outcome of the Healthy Seeds Project.

 Follow our progress

-For project updates, join the ANPC, subscribe to ANPC News (our free, monthly e-newsletter), follow us on twitter and facebook and watch our YouTube videos.
+For project updates, join the ANPC, subscribe to ANPC News (our free, monthly e-newsletter), follow us on Facebook and watch our YouTube videos.